 Discussion:

 From table 1, it can be seen that AES is the better solution to perform data transferring.
 Firstly, AES can works with large numbers of key length and block size.
 Secondly, it performs different type of round operations based on key length.
 Finally, this algorithm works efficient after implemented both software and hardware.
 With these characteristics AES works better in wireless communication than others.
 In DES with modes of operation it’s fast to perform image processing and with a moderate block size and highest round numbers among its type 3DES perform better in password protection based on web application.
-Although AES is vulnerable in side channel attack but its performance in every metrics presents better results than DES and 3DES.

 The result in table 2 explains that, ECC’s efficiency is slower in terms of all performance expect numbers of round operation where RSA and DSA have problems in other performance metrics.
 That’s why ECC works better in key exchange over web, mobile and Internet of things.
 But ECC’s key lengths are not as large as RSA and DSA and because of these small key sizes it performs faster than remaining both.
 Security of ECC and DSA are mostly secure.
 But in terms of key-length ECC gets more priority than RSA and DSA.
 In spite of having some cycle attack RSA works well in internet banking and hybrid encryption schemes.
 While DSA can handle more key length (bits) then these two which helps DSA to perform widely in web application and email verification.
 However, ECC is vulnerable in curve generation attacks and zero-value point attack.
 With this information from table 2 ECC stands better security solution for asymmetric while RSA and DSA can be implemented in their own relative field.